-- When did the new StreetMap Premium data license rollover licensing take effect?
+- When did the StreetMap Premium data license rollover licensing take effect?

-- How will the StreetMap Premium data license rollover licensing change impact customers?
+- How does the StreetMap Premium data license rollover licensing change impact customers?

 - Are mobile map packages and locators affected by the StreetMap Premium data license rollover licensing change?

 - What is an ArcGIS StreetMap Premium Locator Update?

 - What is the coordinate system for the StreetMap Premium locators?